SmarterCircuits/pico_w_thermostat/README.md

 - MQTT support

-- Actually use the whole house fan (needs the on command which will send a message to either MQTT or Home Assistant depending on how your fan is set up).
+- Actually use the ventilation cycle (needs the "on" command which will send a message to either MQTT or Home Assistant depending on how your fan is set up).

-- DHT22 support
+- External sensor support (doesn't have to be a DHT11 or DHT22, I will be testing several sensors and including instructions for setting up each)